Integrity and

 If

-you hold mistaken views about the eventual effects of doing positive or
+you hold mistaken views about the effects of doing positive or negative actions

-you don't know any better, or you might do some negative actions because you
+any better or you might do some negative actions because you don't care.

 Negative actions cause negative